-Some notable new additions include the Robert Palmer Collection and Danny and Blue Lu Barker Collection.
-The Robert Palmer Collection documents the remarkable life of Palmer, who was a musician and author publishing the celebrated monographs Deep Blues and Rock and Roll: An Unruly History, as well as writing for Rolling Stone Magazine and the New York Times.
-Danny Barker, Banjoist and guitarist, and vocalist Louise “Blue Lu” Barker remained at the forefront of New Orleans Jazz throughout their lifetime.
-The Danny and Blue Lu Barker Collection remember this beloved couple in New Orleans Jazz History.
+Additional collections include the Robert Palmer Collection and Danny and Blue Lu Barker Collection.
+The Robert Palmer Collection documents the remarkable life of Palmer, who was a musician and author publishing the celebrated monographs Deep Blues and Rock and Roll: An Unruly History, as well as writing for Rolling Stone and the New York Times.
+Danny Barker, banjoist and guitarist, and vocalist Louise “Blue Lu” Barker remained at the forefront of New Orleans Jazz throughout their lifetime.
+The Danny and Blue Lu Barker Collection remember this beloved couple in New Orleans Jazz history.

 The Al Rose Collection includes hundreds of old jazz photographs, many that were used in conjunction with Rose’s publication, New Orleans Jazz: A family Album.

 A collection that celebrates the life and careers of the beloved couple with deep roots in the New Orleans tradition.